Wedding budget breakdown: glass jar with a "Wedding" tag

 • Surprise costs: 5% of your wedding budget

-It’s a good idea to set aside a buffer for surprise costs in your budget.
-This can cover expenses you may have forgotten to factor in, such as gratuities for the live band.
-For example, you may have set money aside for floral arrangements, but it’s easy to forget the cost of boutonnieres for the groomsmen and hairpieces for the bridesmaids.
+Set aside a buffer for surprise costs in your budget.
+This can cover expenses you may have forgotten to factor in, such as gratuities for the live band or boutonnieres for the groomsmen and hairpieces for the bridesmaids.
 There may also be increases in costs for certain items from vendors before the wedding day.
 This buffer prevents stress and lets you stay within budget, even when surprises happen.

 Plan Your Happily Ever After